Gaming addiction can have serious Learn how allegations involving addictive game design have led to gaming addiction lawsuits.

 The law firm responsible for the content of this page are: Parafinczuk Wolf, P.A.; Boca Raton, FL; 954-462-6700; parawolf.com and LegaFi Law LLC (an Arizona law firm), 888-4-LegaFi, www.legafi.com.

-Which games may be included in this video game lawsuit
+What games may be involved in video game addiction lawsuits?

 - Apex Legends